abrahamife/simone-lungarella.github.io/content/projects/Regapp.md

 ---

 An application that gives an overview of how a Registrar operates to manage all the operations that a Registrant requires.
+A simple User Interface hides the implementation of the most common CRUD operations.